 "What is it?" my eyes narrowed suspiciously.

-"Oh nothing…you just have to take a picture of Bobby for me, and his cute butt better be included in it."
+"Oh nothing…you just have to take a picture of Bobby for me, shirtless and glistening in the sunl.

 I could not hold back my snort of laughter.
 "What?"